dalijolijo/electrum-bitcore-server/HOWTO.md

 ### Step 9.
 Configure Electrum server

 Electrum reads a config file (/etc/electrum-creditbit.conf) when starting up.
-This file includes the database setup, creditbitd RPC setup, and a few other options.
+This file includes the database setup, bitcored RPC setup, and a few other options.

 The "configure" script listed above will create a config file at /etc/electrum-creditbit.conf